 By default, WorkSpaces supports audio-in redirection.
-Use the WSP configuration file to disable this feature, if needed.
+Use the DCV configuration file to disable this feature, if needed.

-To enable or disable audio-in redirection for Red Hat Enterprise Linux WorkSpaces enabled - Audio-in redirection is enabled (default)
+To enable or disable audio-in redirection for Red Hat Enterprise Linux WorkSpaces

 1. Open the wsp.conf file in an editor with elevated rights by using the following command.